Quandrant/PRISM/About/FAQ.md

 Snark aside, PRISM is now fully isolated from the memetic influences of other works.
 There will be no investigation of pataphysics or memetics in this story.

-While the d.bot constructs are uniquely powerful artifacts in their own right, they are still anchored to their home narrative--which has been completed for some time now!
+While the d.bot constructs (Roman silver, Nazi gold, White Hallway, obsidian knife, canary) are uniquely powerful artifacts in their own right, they are still anchored to their home narrative--which has been completed for some time now!
 Same goes for the Five.
 They make good villains, sure, but they're hard to handle.

 I will be retroactively changing the current PRISM Branches to meet this criteria.